Learning Disabilities

 • Genetic contribution increases with a high level of parent education (a bioecologic gene by environment interaction).

-• Environmental factors include prematurity, low birth weight, prenatal nicotine or alcohol exposure, infections, toxins, anesthesia and TBI.
+• Environmental factors include prematurity, low birth weight, prenatal nicotine or alcohol exposure, infections, toxins, anesthesia, and traumatic brain injury (TBI).

-• Early literacy initiatives (e.g., Reach Out and Read)
+• Early literacy initiatives (e.g., Reach Out and Read, Reading Is Fundamental, First Book)

 • Early intervention for speech, language, motor difficulties